NateM135/dns-cache-poisoning-example/README.md

-# SAD DNS
+# DNS Cache Poisoning Attack

-This repo will contain materials to recreate the SAD DNS attack.
-This attack targets the communication between a recursive DNS resolver and the authoritative nameserver for a domain.
+This repo contains materials needed to pull of a DNS Cache Poisoning Attack focused on poisoining a recursive resolver.